 Jim: Yeah, but what a great context to have that parent-child discussion.

-Kathy: In fact, when we say, this is why this is attractive, however you want to word it; it’s like Satan has you stuck here or this is why this is your sin issue, because the devil wants to take your strength and damage them and destroy them, diminish them and say to you, you are bad.
-And you are not bad—
+Kathy: In fact, when we say, this is why this is attractive, this is why – however you want to word it, it’s like Satan has you stuck here.
+This is why this is your sin issue, because the devil wants to take your strength and damage them and destroy them, diminish them and say to you, you are bad.
+And you are not bad…

-Jim: Kathy, let me ask you this.
-We’ve covered a handful of these now and music smart to me (Chuckling) is a no-brainer, especially for a teenager.
+Jim: Kathy, let me – let me ask you this.
+Um, we’ve covered a handful of these now and music smart to me (chuckling) is a no-brainer, especially for a teenager.
 It seems like all teenagers are music smart beyond their parents’ ability.
 What’s happening there?
-Why is music smart a gift?
+Why is music smart, um, a gift?
 Many of us parents might think it’s not so much a gift.

 Kathy: Great question again.
-I think it’s been awakened earlier, because music is everywhere, on apps that buzz and bebop, on videogames and websites and just the—
+I think it’s been awakened earlier, because music is everywhere, on apps that buzz and be-bop, on videogames and websites and just the – the…

 Jim: It’s pervasive.